CMB-S4/s4mapbasedsims/202002_foregrounds_extragalactic_cmb_tophat/README.md

 ## Combined maps

-Also created a single set of maps which is the sum of all components to be used as input to some of the TOD simulations (which don't require running PySM on the fly).
+Also created a single set of maps which is the sum of all components.
 They are also reordered to NEST (default for TOAST).

 * `combined_foregrounds`: sum of `dust`, `synchrotron`, `freefree`, `ame`, `cib`, `ksz`, `tsz`
 * `cmb_lensing_signal`: `cmb` minus `cmb_unlensed`